-The PHA will also conduct a Zero Income Interview/Worksheet with all families claiming to have a zero annual income.
-The interview will be conducted every 90 days until income is obtained.
+The PHA will request that a Zero Income Worksheet be completed by all families claiming to have zero annual income every 90 days until income is obtained.

 7-III.J.
-STUDENT FINANCIAL ASSISTANCE
+STUDENT FINANCIAL ASSISTANCE [Notice PIH 2015-21]

-Any financial assistance, in excess of amounts received for tuition, that a person attending an institution of higher education receives under the Higher Education Act of 1965, from private sources, or from an institution of higher education must be considered income unless the student is over the age of 23 with dependent children or is residing with parents who are seeking or receiving HCV assistance [24 CFR 5.609(b)(9) and FR 4/10/06].
+Any financial assistance, in excess of amounts received for tuition, fees, and other required charges that a person attending an institution of higher education receives under the Higher Education Act of 1965, from private sources, or from an institution of higher education must be considered income unless the student is over the age of 23 with dependent children or is residing with parents who are seeking or receiving HCV assistance [24 CFR 5.609(b)(9) and FR 4/10/06].